ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 ``K``       | **PK.**
             | This field is the primary key (PK) for the table it's in.

+``N``       | **NOT NULL.**
+            | This field should be set to ``NOT NULL`` in the destination.

+            - Primary key columns are usually NOT NULL.
+It is in principle possible to have a NULL primary key but this is extremely rare and not usually sensible.

+            - Primary PID columns (see below) are set to ``NOT NULL`` automatically by CRATE.

+            - NOT NULL status might not seem to matter for a read-only research database, but having the correct NOT NULL status is required by some database engines (e.g. SQL Server) for full-text indexing of other fields (see below).

 ``H``       | **ADD SOURCE HASH.**
             | Add source hash of the record, for incremental updates?